pranavaddepalli/wdw-demo/README.md

 The goal of this lab is to create an API that will allow us to make perform the basic operations of REST -- creating, reading updating, and deleting.
 This lab is a derivation of [Miguel Grinberg’s Flask RESTFul API Tutorial](https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask), modified specifically for ScottyLabs WDW.
 The code for this walk-through is hosted on [GitHub](https://github.com/pranavaddepalli/wdw-demo), and if you want to see the API live, check out the [demo](https://github.com/pranavaddepalli/wdw-demo/tree/demo) branch!

 ## Diving In
-The code and tutorial for this lab will be [hosted on GitHub](https://github.com/pranavaddepalli/wdw-demo).
-The code for each step is also given at the end of the step.
 Make sure you go over the  [basic concepts](https://docs.google.com/presentation/d/1PTjdVvNFjh2FI64JupVmVFjXdqBEltiEaRV5EcblGTI/edit?usp=sharing) from the WDW talk: we’ll be using some terms here that you may not be familiar with, and it’s a good idea to brush up on these first.
 If you'd like, you can also check out the talk's [recording]( ).
 In addition, before these steps, you should download  [Python](https://www.python.org/downloads/), [pip](https://pip.pypa.io/en/stable/installing/), and [Postman](https://www.postman.com/downloads/).
 Make sure you have an editor as well!